jbstphr/Chest_Radiography_RibCage_Suppression/README.md

          lung's  area (left on the image) as explained in VaRibCage.rtf section "2.1 non-working Example1.DCM".

-Note: archive<s> named like WorkingSamples_DCM.zip contain test data series.
+Note: archive<s> like WorkingSamples_DCM.zip contain test data series.

 <!---
 jbstphr/jbstphr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.